 Our Research Sites

-Please note that the CoSBBI, CompBio, and Surgical Oncology sites are computational.
+Please note that the CoSBBI, CompBio, and Surgery sites are primarily computational.
 You will be primarily or most likely, exclusively, working on a computer in a classroom or office.

 Located at the Hillman Cancer Center on the University of Pittsburgh’s Shadyside campus, exposes scholars to research in a wide variety of cancer biology topics and prepares them to further their STEM studies and to consider the variety of possible STEM careers.
 Through immersion in laboratories with our renowned faculty mentors that use state-of-the art technologies and weekly discussion about their research projects with their CB peers, scholars are introduced to key concepts in cancer biology such as the roles of: tumor suppressors and oncogenes; cell signaling and growth factors; changes in metabolism and mitochondrial function; changes in epigenetics and DNA repair; alterations in the immune system; tumor microenvironment cross-talk; tissue invasion/metastasis; cell death mechanisms; viruses; and drug resistance.
 While most CB projects involve bench work, some involve bioinformatics analyses.
 Scholars will also hear weekly from a variety of speakers who will not only discuss their research but also their career trajectories and choices along the way to show the many paths taken.